How Drones are Future-proofing the Construction Industry - 28/07/2020

 Flying High for More Data and Detailed Insights

-Unmanned aerial vehicles (UAVs or 'drones') are enabling construction professionals to access more data and detailed insights to create the reliable, sophisticated design models that are needed to stay ahead of the competition.
+Drones are enabling construction professionals to access more data and detailed insights to create the reliable, sophisticated design models that are needed to stay ahead of the competition.

 It’s no secret that ensuring construction projects remain on time and in budget is crucially important for all stakeholders and demand continues to grow for faster, more readily available and up-to-date information.
 The goal?
 To optimise operational productivity and efficiency during projects and help the industry evolve and grow.
 Indeed, reports claim that if construction productivity were to catch up with the global economy, the sector’s value would increase by an estimated $1.6 trillion — and add approximately 2% to the global economy.